dotnet/docs/docs/csharp/tutorials/intro-to-csharp/branches-and-loops-local.md

 ---
-title: Branches and loops tutorial - C# introduction tutorial
+title: Branches and loops - Introduction to C# tutorial
 description: In this tutorial about branches and loops, you write C# code to explore the language syntax that supports conditional branches and loops to execute statements repeatedly. ms.date: 10/31/2017 ms.custom: mvc
 ---
-# Branches and loops
+# Learn conditional logic with branch and loop statements

 This tutorial teaches you how to write code that examines variables and changes the execution path based on those variables.
 You write C# code and see the results of compiling and running it.
 The tutorial contains a series of lessons that explore branching and looping constructs in C#.
 These lessons teach you the fundamentals of the C# language.